Reinforcement Learning in the Real World: A Survey of Statistical Challenges and Future Directions: Motivating Examples

 Several technical challenges complicate the design of RL algorithms for adaptive interventions.
-A primary challenge that corresponds to challenge \textbf{(1)} in Sec. \ref{sec_intro} is the scarcity of data available from the individual experiencing the adaptive intervention.
+A primary challenge that corresponds to challenge \textbf{C1} is the scarcity of data available from the individual experiencing the adaptive intervention.
 Although substantial data may exist from prior recipients of similar interventions, new recipients often differ, and broader societal shifts or technological advances can alter the underlying environment that needs to be approximated by the RL algorithm's models.
 Since data collected online for any given individual is typically scarce, sample efficient methods are needed for online RL.
 One common approach to accelerating online learning is to pool data across multiple individuals when making decisions for each individual, thereby trading bias for variance in learning (See Sec. \ref{sec:bias-variance}).
 However, such pooling induces statistical dependence across individuals’ data, which complicates statistical inference and offline learning (See Sec. \ref{sec:inference-pooling}).

-The second challenge, corresponding to Challenge \textbf{(2)} in Sec.~\ref{sec_intro}, concerns the effective redesign and reoptimization of RL algorithms across sequential deployments in the presence of changes in the underlying environment.
-In adaptive health interventions involving humans, this challenge is compounded by the high-stakes nature of healthcare deployments.
-Since the online RL algorithm is part of the intervention system, all components---including the learning algorithm, hyperparameters, and policy optimization---often need to be prespecified, especially in clinical trial settings, and cannot be modified within a deployment without invalidating results.
+The second challenge, corresponding to challenge \textbf{C2}, concerns the effective redesign of RL algorithms across iterative deployments due to changes in the underlying environment.
+In adaptive health interventions, this challenge is compounded by the high-stakes nature of healthcare deployments.
+Since the online RL algorithm is part of the intervention system, all components---including the learning algorithm, hyperparameters, and policy optimization---often must be prespecified, especially in clinical trial settings, and cannot be modified within a deployment without invalidating results.
 This underscores the need for careful thought on how best to tradeoff bias in learning with autonomy and stability of the online RL algorithm.